Composita and its properties

-For derivation of a composita of the generating function $A(x)$, we are to find coefficients of the generating function $A(x)^k$.
-Many similar functions are now available.
-As an example, Table \ref{Tabl1_compositae} presents compositae for the generating functions given in \cite{Stanley_v2,ConcreteMath}.
+For derivation of a composita of the generating function $F(x)=\sum_{n>0} f(n)x^n$, we have to find coefficients of the generating function $F(x)^k$.
+As an example, in Table \ref{Tabl1_compositae} we present compositae of several known generating functions \cite{Stanley_v2,ConcreteMath, Comtet}.

+Here $\delta_{n,k}$ is the Kronecker delta, $s(n,k)$ and $S(n,k)$ stand for the Stirling numbers of the first kind and of the second kind, respectively (see \cite{Comtet,ConcreteMath}).

+The Stirling numbers of the first kind $s(n,k)$ count the number of permutations of $n$ elements with $k$ disjoint cycles.
+The Stirling numbers of the first kind are defined by the following generating function

+The Stirling numbers of the second kind $S(n,k)$ count the number of ways to partition a set of $n$ elements into $k$ nonempty subsets.
+A general formula for the Stirling numbers of the second kind is given as follows